COSC3020/graph-representations-Will-GreinerUWYO/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The runtime complexity of this conversion is $O(n^2)$ because the for loop runs once for each row and column.
+Each node has a row and a column, so the number of rows = number of nodes.
+This is based soley on the number of vertices, nothing here is based on number of edges.

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and